gitmachtl/scripts/cardano/mainnet/README.md

 &nbsp;<br>
 </details>

-<details><summary><b>04d_genNodeOpCert.sh:</b> calculates the current KES period from the genesis.json and issues a new poolname.node-xxx.opcert cert:bookmark_tabs:</summary>
+<details><summary><b>04d_genNodeOpCert.sh:</b> calculates the current KES period from the genesis.json and issues a new poolname.node-xxx.opcert cert📑</summary>

 <br>It also generates the poolname.kes-expire.json file which contains the valid start KES-Period and also contains infos when the generated kes-keys will expire. to renew your kes/opcert before the keys of your node expires just rerun 04c and 04d! after that, update the files on your stakepool server and restart the coreNode
 <br>```./04d_genNodeOpCert.sh <poolname> <optional: opcertcounter that should be used>```
 <br>```./04d_genNodeOpCert.sh mypool```

-:warning: Starting with the Babbage-Era, you're only allowed to increase your OpCertCounter by +1 after at least one block was made in the previous KES periods (last OpCert used).<br>The script 04d will help you to select the right OpCertCounter!<br>Please also use script 04e to verify your config!
+⚠️ Starting with the Babbage-Era, you're only allowed to increase your OpCertCounter by +1 after at least one block was made in the previous KES periods (last OpCert used).<br>The script 04d will help you to select the right OpCertCounter!<br>Please also use script 04e to verify your config!

 &nbsp;<br>
 </details>

-<details><summary><b>04e_checkNodeOpCert.sh:</b> checks your current or planned next OpCertFile about the right KES and OpCertCounter:bookmark_tabs:</summary>
+<details><summary><b>04e_checkNodeOpCert.sh:</b> checks your current or planned next OpCertFile about the right KES and OpCertCounter📑</summary>

 <br>```./04e_checkNodeOpCert.sh <OpCertFilename&sup1 or PoolNodeName&sup1 or PoolID> <checkType for &sup1: current | next>```

 <br>Examples for detailed results **via LocalNode (OpCertFile)**:
 <br>```04e_checkNodeOpCert.sh mypool current```	... searches for the latest OpCertFile of mypool and checks it to be used as the CURRENT OpCert making blocks
 <br>```04e_checkNodeOpCert.sh mypool next``` ... searches for the latest OpCertFile of mypool and checks it to be used as the NEXT OpCert making blocks